kolourr/BANKI/BANKI-template.md

   - **Source:** https://www.frontendinterviewhandbook.com/html-questions

 - [x] T-HTML-6) Describe the difference between a cookie, sessionStorage and localStorage.
-  - **Explanation:** Cookies can be initiated by the server, have a manually set expiration date are small file size and are sent to the server with HTTP request.
-Local and session are both initiated by the client, are a relatively large file and aren't sent to the server.
+  - **Explanation:** Cookies can be initiated by the server, have a manually set expiration date, are small file size and are sent to the server with HTTP request.
+LocalStorage and session are both initiated by the client, are a relatively large files and aren't sent to the server.
 The main difference between local and session is that local storage will persist forever until cleared manually.
   - **Use:** They are all used for client side storage of strings in key-value pairs.
   - **Source:** https://www.frontendinterviewhandbook.com/html-questions